 I pulled away from Kirk.
 If he was in Morgan's sights I sure as hell didn't want to be anywhere near him.
-Both Lani and Morgan were playing with the same human and nothing good could come of this that I could see.
+Both Lani and Morgan were playing with the same human, and nothing good could come of this.
 Harry nodded his understanding.
-We looked carefully at Kirk as he kept smoking and he began to talk wistfully to us, "I mean the first case I just thought was a rough catch.
+We looked carefully at Kirk as he kept smoking and he began to talk wistfully to us, "I mean, the first case I just thought was a rough catch.
 They happen.
 The girl was nineteen but looked about fourteen at the most.
 Frail and delicate with huge blue eyes, she was part of that Goth pack that runs around the streets.
 Her body was a broken doll set against the dumpster a few blocks from the clubs."

 Wasn't one of my kills so I looked to Harry to see if he knew the corpse.
 He shook his head negatively and we waited to see what else was stored in Kirk's brain.
 It didn't take long for him to continue.

 "My office got an anonymous call saying there was a body down by the river a few weeks ago.
 I think it was right after Halloween."
 He raked a hand down his face and quivered a bit as a vision came to him.
 Damn, his trembling and horror was making me hungry again.
 I pictured what Morgan had done to one of his past toys and that image quickly shut down the desire.

 "I got there and this was a young man.
 He looked like a pack of dogs had ripped him to pieces.
 I felt like I was being watched.
 After that there was a body a week or so.
 Never was there enough trace evidence to bag and tag.
 No suspects because nobody seemed to see anything.
 All I had were whispered clues and dead teens and young adults."
 I swear Kirk aged while telling us, and how all theses murders had escaped Harry amazed me.
 I quirked an eyebrow at him and he shrugged to me in silence.